oplS16projects/Visual-data-Ryan-Cauble-and-Cody-Mulkern/README.md

 ```racket
 (define retrieveData3 (list (file->list "testData.txt")))
 ```
--Having this Ryan was able to set up the database and start writting the accessors to access the data inside the db
+-Having this Ryan was able to set up the database and start writting the accessors to access the data inside the db.
+Procedures were written to do things like grab all the cars sold in the month of may from every dealership.
+Additional similar procedures will be added as we determine what else is needed.
 ```racket
 (insert-record-list retrieveData3)
 ```